CETEC has extensive experience in diagnosing and investigating corrosion problems in:

 - Plus a wide range of other building applications

 CETEC can use ultrasonic, X-ray, magnetic and chemical methods for assessments in the field.
-Our CETEC corrosion expert consultants also provide expert witness reports regarding corrosion problems.
+Our CETEC corrosion expert consultants also provide independent expert witness reports regarding corrosion problems.

 FORAY Laboratories Services

 FORAY Laboratories is NATA accredited for Standard Test Methods for Corrosivity of Water in the absence of Heat Transfer (Weight Loss Methods).

 This method covers the determination of the corrosivity of water by evaluating pitting and by measuring the weight loss of metal specimens.
 Pitting is a form of localised corrosion and may arise from any of the following typical corrosion mechanisms found in water systems:

 - Microbiological influenced corrosion